LeKerss/Mandala.io/README.md

 # Mandala.io
 ## Collaborative drawing

-Web app for drawing simultaneously on a single sheet/canvas, from multiple browsers using socket.io communication
+Web app for drawing simultaneously on a single sheet/canvas, from multiple browsers using p5.js, and socket.io

 ### Init